C0mput3r5c13nt15t/Docker-php-server-setup/README.md

 # Deploy a Laravel project
 To deploy a laravel you will first need to complete the steps above and then continue with this section.

-1. Append the following to the docker-compose.yml file and then run ```docker-compose up -d --build```
+1. Append the following to the docker-compose.yml file, create a .env file in the app-apache-ssl-image folder (for details see [the ultimate laravel guide](https://devmarketer.io/learn/deploy-laravel-5-app-lemp-stack-ubuntu-nginx/)) and then run ```docker-compose up -d --build```
 ```Dockerfile
 ...